Archive-42/march2022-archive/react/interview-questions-js.md

     ```javascript
     var message;
     console.log(message);
-    message = 'The variable Has been hoisted';
+    message = "The variable Has been hoisted";
     ```

 26. ### What are classes in ES6